WayneDW/Sentiment-Analysis-in-Event-Driven-Stock-Price-Movement-Prediction/README.md

     1.3 crawl prices using urllib2 (Yahoo Finance API is outdated)

-2. Apply GloVe to train a dense word vector from Reuters corpus in NLTK (optional, PyTorch can handle it directly)
+    1.4.
+Apply GloVe to train a dense word vector from Reuters corpus in NLTK (optional, PyTorch can handle it directly)

-    2.1 build the word-word co-occurrence matrix
+        1.4.1 build the word-word co-occurrence matrix

-    2.2 factorizing the weighted log of the co-occurrence matrix
+        1.4.2 factorizing the weighted log of the co-occurrence matrix

-3. Feature Engineering
+2. Feature Engineering (Tokenization)

     3.2 Unify word format: unify tense, singular & plural, remove punctuations & stop words